Generic Name: opium preparation (OH pee um PREP a RAY tion)

 Brand Name: Opium Deodorized, Paregoric

-Opium preparation is an opioid.
-An opioid is sometimes called a narcotic.
+Opium Deodorized is an opioid, sometimes called a narcotic.

 Opium is derived from the seed pod of a poppy plant.
 It works by increasing smooth muscle tone and decreasing fluid secretions in the intestines.
 This slows the movement of bowel matter through the intestines.

-Opium preparation (sometimes called "opium tincture") is used to treat diarrhea.
+Opium Deodorized (sometimes called "opium tincture") is used to treat diarrhea.

-Opium preparation may also be used for purposes not listed in this medication guide.
+Opium Deodorized may also be used for purposes not listed in this medication guide.

 Do not use this medicine if the safety seal on the cap is broken or missing.

-You should not use opium preparation if you are allergic to morphine, or if you have:
+You should not use Opium Deodorized if you are allergic to morphine, or if you have:

 diarrhea that is caused by poisoning (until the toxin is no longer in the digestive tract).

-To make sure opium preparation is safe for you, tell your doctor if you have:
+To make sure Opium Deodorized is safe for you, tell your doctor if you have ever had:

 enlarged prostate, urination problems; or

-Opium preparation can pass into breast milk and may harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+Opium can pass into breast milk and may affect the nursing baby.
+Tell your doctor if you are breast-feeding.

 This medication is usually taken 1 to 4 times daily to treat diarrhea.
 Follow all directions on your prescription label.
-Opium preparation can slow or stop your breathing.
-Never use opium preparation in larger amounts, or for longer than prescribed.
+Opium Deodorized can slow or stop your breathing.
+Never use this medicine in larger amounts, or for longer than prescribed.

-Each opium preparation contains a different amount of opium.
-If you switch from using one opium preparation to using another, your dose will not be the same.
-Some opium preparations are much stronger than others, and taking too much opium may cause serious harm.
+Each Opium Deodorized contains a different amount of opium.
+If you switch from using one this medicine to using another, your dose will not be the same.
+Some this medicines are much stronger than others, and taking too much opium may cause serious harm.

-Do not stop using opium preparation suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to avoid withdrawal symptoms when you stop using opium preparation.
+Do not stop using Opium Deodorized suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
+Ask your doctor how to safely stop using Opium Deodorized.

 Store at room temperature away from moisture, heat, and light.